 2. Create Eye-Catching Exhibit Halls

-When organizing virtual exhibit hall, it’s important to have booths that stand out and grab the attention of remote attendees.
+When organizing a virtual exhibit hall, it’s important to have booths that stand out and grab the attention of remote attendees.
 And as we mentioned above, there are many features virtual exhibitors can utilize to create eye-catching content.
 Consider advising your exhibitors to incorporate visually stimulating assets to draw in attendees, including:

 - Custom-Designed Graphics/Supporting Materials: Make sure your exhibitors take advantage of the resources your virtual exhibit hall has to offer.
-Whether it’s providing their brand logo, or custom designing their own virtual space, pushing the boundaries of your platform will make keep your exhibitors and your attendees engaged.
+Whether it’s providing their brand logo, or custom designing their own virtual space, pushing the boundaries of your platform will keep your exhibitors and attendees engaged.
 Most halls also allow for exhibitors to provide supporting materials like branded PDFs and hyperlinks that attendees can interact with and learn more about an exhibitor’s offerings.

 - Engaging Videos: We all know video is one of the most captivating, concise forms of content delivery.
 Exhibitors can incorporate engaging video assets to tell attendees more about their brand, their services, and how they can help.
 For instance, a professionally produced explainer video is a great way to share what an exhibitor’s company is all about.

-On the event level, our designers at LAI can also help you design your event theme, session graphics, and elevate the look of your virtual platform with a customized look and feel to fit your unique needs.
+On the event level, our designers at LAI can also help you design your event theme and session graphics, and elevate the look of your virtual platform with a customized look and feel to fit your unique needs.
 We can also handle asset management and project timelines to ensure deadlines are met and deliverables look great!